Instructions for Authors

 Scientific Units: Use the International System of Units (SI) to communicate numerical data.
 However, where the field standard differs from SI, use the most common unit in the field.
 For example, "mg/mL" and "mM" are acceptable non-SI units for concentration.
 Units of time (hours, minutes seconds) should be expressed as "h", "min", "s".
 A space must be added between all numerical values and their unit (e.g., 5 mL, 30 s, 37 °C), except for units %, $, ° (angular degrees), ′ (angular minutes), and ″ (angular seconds) (e.g., 25%, $10, 90°).
 Above all, communicate numerical data consistently throughout the manuscript and figures.

-We strongly discourage any mentioning or citing web links/URLs in your paper, since web addresses are changed frequently by their owners.
-This often results in broken links (dead links) in your paper in the future.
-Inaccessible web links can cause frustrations for readers.
+We strongly discourage mentioning or citing web links/URLs in your manuscript, as web addresses are frequently changed by their owners.
+This often results in broken (dead) links, which can frustrate readers.

-References should be numbered consecutively starting from 1.
-One article per reference only (not 1a, 1b, 1c).
-References should be cited in the manuscript text by numbers, e.g. [1,2], and should be inserted before punctuation with a space between the preceding word and the citation (e.g., "… as was observed previously [4-7].").
-Do not include personal communications, unpublished observations, conference abstracts or conference papers in references.
-Please do not format references as footnotes.
-Please use plain text in references, no image or math equation.
+References should be numbered consecutively starting from 1, with one article per reference (e.g., do not use 1a, 1b, 1c).
+In the manuscript text, references should be cited by number, e.g., [1,2], and inserted before punctuation, with a space between the preceding word and the citation (e.g., “… as previously observed [4-7].”).
+Personal communications, unpublished observations, conference abstracts, or conference papers should not be included as references.
+References should not be formatted as footnotes.
+Please use plain text for references, without images or mathematical equations.

 EndNote: An EndNote reference style for our journal can be downloaded.
-Please put the style file in Windows C:\Program Files (x86)\EndNote X?\Styles ('?' is EndNote version number.)
-Then open MS Word.
-In the EndNote tab, select Style: ivyspring.
-The style is the same for other Ivyspring journals.
+Place the style file in the Windows directory: C:\Program Files (x86)\EndNote X?\Styles (where '?' is the EndNote version number).
+Afterward, open MS Word and select the "ivyspring" style from the EndNote tab.
+This style applies to all Ivyspring journals.

 [Author surname] [Author initials], [Other author surnames & initials].
 [Article title].
 [Journal name abbreviation].
 [Year]; [Volume]: [First page number]-[Last page number].